JAlcocerT/JAlcocerT/content/blog/dev-web-nuxtvitepress.md

 ---
-title: "Trying a Nuxt Theme [and a SSG Recap]"
+title: "Trying new SSGS Nuxt & VitePress [and a SSG Recap]"
-date: 2025-02-23
+date: 2025-03-23
 draft: false
 tags: ["dev"]
-description: 'Testing NUXT Themes.
-Looking back to the learnings with other SSGs like HUGO and Astro.
-Creating a website for a moto blogger.'
+description: 'Testing NUXT & VitePress Themes.
+Looking back to the learnings with other SSGs like HUGO and Astro.'
 url: 'trying-nuxt-themes'
 ---